Meze 99 Classics / Neo Review: Best Audiophile Headphones for Bass

 This is a closed-back headphone that still has a very good soundstage all things considered, although not like open-back cans, because physics.

 Thanks to the wide soundstage, these are AMAZING for gaming.
 I tested them playing a couple ranked Valorant games and Match MVP'd.
-I could pinpoint enemies better than my V-Moda Crossfade 2 Wireless that I typically use for gaming (in wired mode).
+I could pinpoint enemies better than my V-Moda Crossfade 2 Wireless that I used to use for gaming (in wired mode).

 If I had to nitpick, I'd like a little more separation but most likely closed-back limitations as with the above.